BBooijLiewes/dots/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. **Run tests**: `./tests/run_tests.sh`
-4. Submit a pull request
+5. Submit a pull request

+All contributions are automatically tested via GitHub Actions.

 ## 📝 License